SheetMetalAlchemist/LoveWinsHeart/README.md

 Background track fade time is the same for fading in and fading out, and is controlled by `background_fade_time_ms`.

 The default set of tracks loaded is set to the 3rd folder (2, in a zero based indexing system).
 If fewer than 3 folders are present, it will default to the first folder.
 This can be changed with the `default_track_set` variable.

+## LED Lab troubleshooting:

+If Scene selection isn't working in LED Lab, do the following:

+1. check the IP address - does it match the one in the processing sketch?
+2. Restart LED Lab
+3. In LED Lab,go to the External Control Setup screen, and set Scene invocation to OSC, and set the address to `/scene`.

+## Hardware notes:

+Connect Ethernet first, then power.
+If the Arduino turns on before Ethernet is connected, you will need to restart the Arduino.

+If the button feels stuck and is not clicking properly, it is probably being pushed up against the bottom plate inside of the enclosure.